ros-navigation/docs.nav2.org/configuration/packages/configuring-route-server.rst

   ============== ===============

   Description
     Minimum distance from the start node away from the start pose (if using ``use_poses``) to consider pruning as being passed, in case the start pose is very close to the start node, but is not exact.
+Setting this to be ~3-5x the goal tolerance may be a good choice when doing largely on-graph navigation to connect from the start node near the robot to the route fully without pruning.

 :prune_goal: